nearform/heap-profiler/README.md

 kill -USR2 $PID
 ```

-Heap snapshot will be immediately available, heap profile will be done after the specified duration (10s by default).
+Heap snapshot will be generated immediately.

-Allocation timeline must be stopped, by sending another SIGUSR2 signal to the process.
+Heap sampling profiler and allocation timeline must be stopped, by sending another SIGUSR2 signal to the process.

 Then the tool will await on the next signal, to resume profiling/tracking/shooting the heap.

 The preloader uses the following environment variables to control its behavior: